Hip Specialist in Fort Mill, SC

 What You May Be Experiencing

 If you have a hip disorder, you may suffer from:

 - Pain in the hip

 - Referred pain (may be felt in the leg)

 - Pain in the leg when you apply weight on that leg

 - Increased issues after sitting for long periods

 If you have suffered from a traumatic fall or accident, you may need immediate medical attention.
 Many hip disorders can worsen over time, so it is wise to seek care as soon as possible.

 Some conditions may require surgical treatment with minimally invasive hip arthroscopy.
 The specialists at SpecOrtho recommend these methods to treat many common hip problems and disorders, including femoral acetabular impingement, labral tears, loose bodies, and cartilage damage.

-Treatment varies widely, depending on the problem.
-Treatment for hip disorders may include rest, medicines, physical therapy or surgery, including hip replacement.
-We will work with you to see how we can help treat your hip condition.
-Call (803) 548-6464 to request a consultation with a hip specialist today.
+Treatment varies widely, depending on the problem and may include rest, medicines, physical therapy or surgery, including hip replacement.
+Our othopaedic surgeons will work with you to see how we can help treat your hip condition.
+To schedule a consultation at our orthopaedic clinic in Fort Mill, SC, please call (803) 548-6464 or request an appointment online today.